 Hewlett-Packard is slimming down to flex its muscle in big data, cloud computing, and security.
 HP provides one of the tech world's most comprehensive portfolios of hardware, software, and services.
 It is the world’s second-largest provider of PCs ( Lenovo is #1); other products include servers, storage devices, printers, and networking equipment.
 The company’s services unit offers IT and business process outsourcing, application development, consulting, systems integration, and other technology services.
 HP generates software sales through enterprise IT management, big data, and security applications.
-The 75-year-old company, which serves customers worldwide, is undergoing a major restructuring as part of its turnaround strategy.
+The 75-year-old company, which serves customers worldwide, in 2014 announced plans to split into two companies, taking its restructuring to the ultimate level.

 HP’s largest segment is its personal systems (PCs) group, which accounts for nearly 30% of sales.
 Enterprise servers, storage, and networking equipment brings in another 25%, while the printing and services groups each contribute about 20%.
 Software and financial services (leasing, financing) round out the company’s offerings.